The Old Bank Hotel

 The Old Bank Hotel is a hotel located in the historic university city of Oxford, England.
 It is located on the south side of Oxford's High Street, where it was the first hotel in 135 years to be created in the city centre.

 Location

-The Old Bank Hotel and its restaurant Quod, is located on the south side of Oxford's High Street.
+The Old Bank Hotel and its restaurant Quod are located on the south side of Oxford's High Street.
 The complex offers a large area to park, access to which is possible via Merton Street and Magpie Lane.

 History

 The main building of the Old Bank Hotel dates back to the 18th century, with number 93 not being erected until 1775 on a site owned by bankers John Parsons & William Fletcher called "George Hall".
 The five bays on the left were added in 1798.
 The corner of Magpie Lane was rebuilt by Stephen Salter in 1902 to imitate a sixteenth-century house.
 The building was separate from the bank until 1980 and was later a stationery shop run by Joseph Vincent.
 The buildings served as a bank (latterly as the main Oxford branch of Barclays Bank) from 1775 until 1998 when Jeremy Mogford bought the building to renovate it into a hotel.